Roasted chestnut: Portugal and Spain

 Roasted chestnuts are popular street food in Portugal.
 Called castanhas assadas ("roasted chestnuts") in Portuguese, it is sold around November, when Dia de São Martinho (St. Martin's Day) is celebrated across the country.
 Traditionally, newly harvested chestnuts are eaten around a bonfire on this day.

 In some cities of Spain, during the winter period, portable grills are prepared with the intention of selling the roasted chestnuts in street stalls.
 In this case, the chestnuts are sold in paper cones (generally made from newspaper sheets).
 The tradition of the Magosto (roast chestnuts) is a tradition in the Iberian Peninsula.

 United States

 New York City

-Roasted chestnuts are sold as street food primarily in Manhattan.
-Though they've been sold regularly for well over a century, the major consumers are primarily tourists, not residents.
-Once common, they've become less so.
-They're sold ($3-$4 a bag) starting either at the beginning of autumn, or when the first chill sets in – about the end of September, or early October, until early spring.
-The few vendors who currently sell them say they mostly sell to tourists around the Christmas holidays.
+Roasted chestnuts are sold as street food, primarily in Manhattan.
+While they have been sold regularly for well over a century, they have become less common.
+The vendors who continue to sell them say they mostly sell to tourists around the Christmas holidays.
+They are sold ($3-$4 a bag) starting either at the beginning of autumn, or when the first chill sets in – about the end of September, or early October, until early spring.